Courtney Omell |

 CardCash is one of the most reputable sites for selling unused and unwanted gift cards — it’s my personal fave.
 You can either exchange your gift card for one from an establishment you’d prefer to shop or sell it to CardCash for a percentage of its cash value.

-CardCash makes immediate offers on gift cards to be sold, typically ranging from 80% to 92% of the card’s value (but never 100%, which is how these sites generally work).
+CardCash makes immediate offers on gift cards to be sold, up to 92% of the card’s value (but never 100%, which is how these sites generally work).
 If you accept the offer, the payment is deposited into your PayPal account or bank account.
 But if you prefer the paper route, it can be issued via check within two days of accepting the offer.

 On the other hand, gift card trades generally take longer than 48 hours.
 However, you’ll get up to 11% more back on your trade (but still not 100%, unfortunately.)